JackIHill/Cerebellum-Project-Plotting/README.md

 # CerebellumProject
-Correlation plots and logged plots for cerebellum and cerebrum morphology in primates.
+Create plots for cerebellar and cerebral morphology in a range of primates.
+Run alongside csv file containing brain morphology.

+- Calling the plot_variables() function without passing any arguments will by default:
+    - Produce 3 plots (all combinations for the relevant data).
+    - These 3 plots will not be logged.

+- If you wish to log each of the plots, pass logged=True into plot_variables().
+- If you want to manually plot data (from the csv), pass in a tuple containing (a) tuple(s) with variable pairs, like so:
+    - plot_variables((
+                      ('Cerebrum Volume', 'Cerebellum Volume'),),
+                      logged=True
+                      )
-Run alongside csv file containing brain morphology to create two files; one with standard correlation plots, and one with logged plots.
+- Plots will automatically be saved to a png file.
+One for simple plots, and one for logged plots.
+    - For now, this file will be overwritten each time a function is called.
+    - This will be ammended in a future update to create new PNG files each time.

 ![AnnotationTransparent](https://user-images.githubusercontent.com/73407206/136446208-e2651756-359a-46e8-96cd-c526958828bb.png)